kartikvirendrar/kartikvirendrar/README.md

 # 💫 About Me:
 👋 Hi, I'm Kartik Virendra Rajput

-🎓 B.Tech. in Artificial Intelligence and Data Science from Vishwakarma Institute of Technology, Pune

-💻 Full Stack Developer at <a href="https://ai4bharat.iitm.ac.in">AI4BHĀRAT</a>

 Passionate about building scalable web applications and exploring the intersections of AI and software development.

 ## 🌐 Socials: